GrantEdwards/Linux-Multiboot/README.md

 Here's the example GPT partition layout for a 1TB disk that will support up to 9 Linux distros (each with a 100GB root partition).
-A DOS disklabel layout would be the same except there would be no BIOS Boot partition.
-With a DOS disk-label, there's a region of unused disk space between the disk-label and the first partition that is used instead for grub to store it's "core" image data.
+A DOS disk-label layout would be the same except there would be no BIOS Boot partition.
+With a DOS , there's a region of unused disk space between the  and the first partition that is used instead for grub to store it's "core" image data.